What is the Naval Service Recruiting Test (NSRT)?

 - Mechanical comprehension (10 minutes)

-An abstract reasoning test is a psychometric test which assesses your critical thinking and judgement skills.
+An abstract reasoning test is a psychometric test that assesses your critical thinking and judgement skills.
 It does this by testing how you process information, how well you recognise relationships, and if you can filter data by importance.
 Usually, abstract reasoning tests are in the form of diagrammatic reasoning, which means that you will be presented with shapes and asked to finish a sequence or spot errors in a pattern.

 Verbal ability tests are more complex than just grammar and spelling, they assess your understanding of vocabulary and relationships between words.
-Common questions will ask you to complete a sentence, usually by presenting you with antonyms, synonyms, and homophones, and asking you to choose the right word.
+Common types of questions will ask you to complete a sentence, usually by presenting you with antonyms, synonyms, and homophones, and asking you to choose the right word.

 - Addition